-Pulse Secure client an extensible multiservice network client that supports integrated connectivity and secure location-aware network access.
-Pulse Secure client simplifies the user experience by letting the network administrator configure, deploy, and control the Pulse client software and the Pulse connection configurations that reside on the endpoint.
-Pulse can provide 802.1X authentication and Layer 3 access services.
+Pulse Client is an extensible multiservice network client that supports integrated connectivity and secure location-aware network access.
+Pulse Client simplifies the user experience by letting the network administrator configure, deploy, and control Pulse Client software and the Pulse Client connection configurations that reside on the endpoint.
+Pulse Client can provide 802.1X authentication and Layer 3 access services.

-Like OAC, Pulse client software is bundled with Pulse Policy Secure software.
-However, there are significant differences between OAC and Pulse and you should be aware of these differences when you plan a migration from OAC to Pulse.
+Like OAC, Pulse Client software is bundled with Pulse Policy Secure software.
+However, there are significant differences between OAC and Pulse Client and you should be aware of these differences when you plan a migration from OAC to Pulse Client.
 The following list includes planning considerations and best-practices for a migration project.
-See the related topics list for details about the Pulse configuration tasks.
+See the related topics list for details about the Pulse Client configuration tasks.

-- The 802.1X communication protocol that you use with OAC might need to be changed to support Pulse.
-OAC supports the full range of 802.1X protocols; Pulse supports only EAP-TTLS/EAP-JUAC.
-See "Comparing Odyssey Access Client and Pulse Secure Client", which lists the 802.1X protocols supported by OAC and Pulse. - One common migration practice is to create new sign-in policies, user realms, and user roles for Pulse Secure client, and then control the cut-over to Pulse by enabling Pulse sign-in policies and disabling OAC sign-in policies.
+- The 802.1X communication protocol that you use with OAC might need to be changed to support Pulse Client.
+OAC supports the full range of 802.1X protocols; Pulse Client supports only EAP-TTLS/EAP-JUAC.
+See "Comparing Odyssey Access Client and Pulse Secure Desktop Client" on page 235, which lists the 802.1X protocols supported by OAC and Pulse Client. - One common migration practice is to create new sign-in policies, user realms, and user roles for Pulse Client, and then control the cut-over to Pulse Client by enabling Pulse Client sign-in policies and disabling OAC sign-in policies.
 The new policies, realms, and roles can be clones of the existing OAC policies, realms, and roles as a starting point.
-However, Pulse has more robust connection decision capabilities so you will probably want to edit your Pulse roles to take advantage of the Pulse capabilities.
-For example, you can replace both OAC and Network Connect with Pulse and use one client for authenticated LAN access and secure SSL VPN access.
-Location awareness rules allow Pulse to detect the network environment and choose a network connection based on current location. - How many OAC configuration do you use?
-You need a pulse configuration for each of the OAC configurations you currently use.
-A Pulse access configuration is called a connection.
-It comprises properties that define how, when, and where a connection is established with a Pulse gateway.
-When you create the Pulse connections that you distribute to Pulse clients, you configure how the connection can be established.
-Pulse connections support machine authentication and credential provider authentication.
-Figure 18 shows a Pulse Windows client that includes multiple connections.
+However, Pulse Client has more robust connection decision capabilities so you will probably want to edit your Pulse Client roles to take advantage of the Pulse Client capabilities.
+For example, you can replace both OAC and Network Connect with Pulse Client and use one client for authenticated LAN access and secure SSL VPN access.
+Location awareness rules allow Pulse Client to detect the network environment and choose a network connection based on current location. - How many OAC configuration do you use?
+You need a Pulse Client configuration for each of the OAC configurations you currently use.
+A Pulse Client access configuration is called a connection.
+It comprises properties that define how, when, and where a connection is established with a Pulse Secure gateway.
+When you create the Pulse Client connections that you distribute to Pulse Clients, you configure how the connection can be established.
+Pulse Client connections support machine authentication and credential provider authentication.
+Figure 23 shows an instance of Pulse Client for Windows that includes multiple connections.